SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 ## <u>Content Pipeline tool not opening when you double click on the Content Reference?</u>

-Do you only see the text contents when you double-click on your content project in Visual Studio, then fear not as there is a simple fix for that.&nbsp; All that happened is the launch action for the Pipeline tool did not get associated for some reason for .mgcb files (which usually happens when the wind is blowing east on a Tuesday and the milkman is at your door, normally).
+Do you only see the text contents when you double-click on your content project in Visual Studio, then fear not as there is a simple fix for that.
+All that happened is the launch action for the Pipeline tool did not get associated for some reason for .mgcb files (which usually happens when the wind is blowing east on a Tuesday and the milkman is at your door, normally).

 To fix this simple right-click the .MGCB Content file and select “Open With”